Jenkintown, Pennsylvania: Transportation

+Highways and roads

 As of 2017 there were 12.30 mi of public roads in Jenkintown, of which 1.50 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 10.80 mi were maintained by the borough.

 PA Route 611 heads north–south through Jenkintown along Old York Road, heading south to Philadelphia and north to Willow Grove, where it has an interchange with the Pennsylvania Turnpike and Doylestown.
 PA Route 73 passes east–west along the southern edge of Jenkintown along Washington Lane and Township Line Road, heading west to Wyncote and east to Northeast Philadelphia.
 Greenwood Avenue runs east–west through the center of Jenkintown, heading west to Wyncote.

+Trains and buses

 The Jenkintown-Wyncote station is one of SEPTA's major Regional Rail stops; the Lansdale/Doylestown Line, Warminster Line, and West Trenton Line regional rail services all stop there.
 Jenkintown-Wyncote station is the busiest SEPTA Regional Rail station outside the city of Philadelphia.
 The Jenkintown-Wyncote station building with its Queen Anne-style architecture was designed by famous Philadelphia architect Horace Trumbauer.
 SEPTA provides City Bus service to Jenkintown along Route 55, which follows PA 611 south to Olney Transportation Center in North Philadelphia and north to Willow Grove and Doylestown, and Route 77, which heads west to the Chestnut Hill section of Philadelphia and east to Northeast Philadelphia.